 The Lundehund's extra toes assisted the dog to climb up the cliff faces to reach the entrance of the Puffins' tunnels plus the traction to aid the dog to crawl along it.
 Once the dog grabbed one bird, this bird would latch onto another Puffin bird which in turn would grab yet another.
 So it was not uncommon for a strong Lundehund to retreat, pulling out a long chain of a dozen or so linked birds.

 Feet Designed for Swimmimg

-The feet are extremely important in the Portuguese Water Dog as they have two unique features:
+The feet of the Portuguese Water Dog have two unique features:

 - Designed to assist the dog to swim, the feet are rounded but somewhat flat with a membrane extending over the length of the toes, reaching their tip.
 As the front feet are generally covered with hair, it is easier to observe this webbing on the back feet where the hair is usually clipped.
 Note there should be no rear dew claws.